 To help multiple versions of the site scale, the VIP Go platform supports cache segmentation, allowing all of the different versions of the site to still be cacheable.
 Alternatively, third party CDNs such as Akamai and Fastly provide similar audience segmentation tools.
 Email marketing tools such as MailChimp also support audience segmentation, allowing a targeted message to be consistent across all mediums.

 Personalizing your site ultimately uncovers the different segments of your audience, allowing marketing teams to create more relevant offers and promotions.
 The wide variety of tools gives the flexibility of either implementing a simple one-off feature or diving into a comprehensive feature-rich personalization platform.

 At WordPress VIP, we have helped our clients provide personalized experiences on some of the most popular websites in the world.
 We have an assortment of tools and continue adding features to our platform to help make it easier to provide these experiences.

 We love learning about your challenges in targeting your customers and helping you achieve your goals by delivering personalized experiences.
 Whether your organization is ready to expand its personalization capacity or is in the early stages of risk/benefit analysis, WordPress VIP experts are available to help.
-Get in touch below to learn more.
+Get in touch to learn more.